bekk/bekk-christmas/post/javascript/feature-toggling-as-a-service-–-❤️at-first-sight.md

 ingress: >-
   I used to think that feature switches were clunky if-statements in my code that would require re-compilation or at least restart of my app.
-Launch Darkly proved me totally, swinging me from cynical scepticism to deep love!
+Launch Darkly proved me totally wrong, swinging me from cynical scepticism to deep love!
 authors:
   - Thomas Svensen
 ---